namgang/grails322-plugin-issue/README.md

 * Fill in *Say Hi* with an arbitrary string and click *Create*
 * Watch the *show* view

-In the show view you will see *Pong says:* to the far left above the *Say Hi* property value.
+In the show view you will see *Pong says:* to the far left, above the *Say Hi* property value.
 In this case it doesn't say anything, there is nothing after *Pong says:*.

 # Using the Handcrafted Jar